ortegarod/consensys-academy-final-project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+This project was made using Truffle and has a common file structure including a contracts folder, migrations folder, test folder and other main project files.

 To get a local copy up and running follow these simple steps.

 ### Prerequisites